India's new coronavirus cases hit record; Mumbai prepares for lockdown | Health

 India's new coronavirus cases hit record; Mumbai prepares for lockdown

-India's new coronavirus infections reached a record on Wednesday, as crowds of pilgrims gathered for a religious festival despite oxygen shortages and strict curbs in other areas.
+India's new coronavirus infections reached a record on Wednesday, as crowds of pilgrims gathered for a religious festival despite oxygen shortages at some hospitals and strict coronavirus curbs in other areas.
 The country reported 184,372 cases in the last 24 hours, health ministry data showed, taking total infections to 13.9 million.
 Deaths rose by 1,027, for a toll of 172,085.

 After reporting less than 10,000 cases per day earlier this year, India has been the world's worst-hit country since April 2.
 The government blames https://www.reuters.com/article/us-health-coronavirus-india-surge-idUSKBN2BV129 a widespread failure to heed curbs on movement and social interaction.
-India's richest state, Maharashtra, the epicenter of the national second wave, accounting for about a quarter of the country's cases, is due to enter a full lockdown at midnight local time (1830GMT) until the end of April to try to contain the spread.
+The rise in cases comes as India's richest state, Maharashtra, the epicenter of the national second wave, is due to enter a full lockdown at midnight local time (1830GMT) until the end of April to contain the spread.
+The state accounts for about a quarter of the country's total coronavirus cases.

-On Wednesday the state's commercial center, Mumbai, was bustling with shoppers, stocking up before the lockdown comes into effect.
+On Wednesday, India's commercial capital Mumbai was bustling with shoppers, stocking up before the lockdown comes into effect.
 "We don't know if we will be allowed to set up our stalls from tomorrow, so we're asking our customers to stock up as much as possible today," said Susheela, a street vegetable vendor, who goes by only her first name.

 There were snaking lines outside many grocery stores as residents waited to enter.
 Elsewhere, over-stretched private hospitals are turning patients away, placing an increasing burden on government facilities.

-In the western state of Gujurat, local media showed a long queue of ambulances waiting outside Ahmedabad Civil Hospital, with some patients being treated there while they waited.
+In the western state of Gujurat, a Reuters witness saw a long queue of ambulances waiting outside Ahmedabad Civil Hospital on Wednesday, with some patients being treated there while they waited.
 A hospital source, who declined to be named as he is not authorized to speak publicly, said a lot of private hospitals were short of oxygen and were sending their patients to the public hospital.

+Chhattisgarh state - one of several hinterland regions struggling with a surge in cases - set up a temporary 370-bed hospital in an indoor stadium.
+"The way COVID-19 cases are rising and people are getting hypoxia or low level of oxygen in the blood, there is a shortage of oxygen supply," said Avinash Chaturvedi, a doctor at the facility.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)